 With a creamy mayo-steak sauce spread, grilled onions, and two kinds of cheese, these sandwiches are the best variation on a patty melt I’ve ever tried.

-And they were a huge hit with my husband and three boys!
+These hearty, satisfying meal was also huge hit with my husband and hungry teenage boys!

 For the sandwiches: